vuongnguyen85/python_analyst_test/readme.md

 - Milk
 - Soup

-We can update the available products inside PriceBasket.py.
-We can also update the current offers here too.
+Inside PriceBasket.py, we can manage products from line 167 and manage offers from line 173.

 ## Running Instructions
 We can run the price basket app by entering the following Input in the command line: